dailymotion/dailymotion-sdk-php/README.md

     }
     catch (DailymotionAuthRefusedException $e)
     {
-        // handle case when user refused to authorize
+        // Handle case when user refused to authorize
         // <YOUR CODE>
     }